obynio/kanji/content/post/headset.md

 It seems that the headset interacts with my Android via serial port commands.
 These device-specific codes aren't very helpful, so I took a closer look by decompiling the official Android app provided by the manufacturer which is, of course, obfuscated by proguard.

-However, I managed to extract usefull informations and to group them in the following image.
+However, I managed to extract useful informations and to group them in the following image.
 After a few attempts, I managed to successfully communicate with my headset.

 ![Reverse diagram](/img/headset/reverse.jpg)